Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Keras/README.md

 ```python
     inputs = Input(shape=(784,), name="input_input")
 ```
-Note that i used the same name for the input layer, as the name that is assigned to the input of my `Sequential` example.
+Note that i used the same value for the `name` attribute of the input layer, as the name that is assigned to the input of my `Sequential` example.
 That way, the signature of my `Model` [example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Model) and my `Sequential` [example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Sequential) are identical.

 With the default tensor names, this is what the signature of our `SavedModel` looks like:

 > ![Image of SavedModel CLI Output](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/SavedModelCLI.png)

-To import the `SavedModel` into Python again, please refer to [this](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier).
-You can read about how to import the `SavedModel` into Java [here](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/NeuralNetwork/Tensorflow).
+To import the `SavedModel` into Python again, please refer to the [usual workflow](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier).
+You can read about how to import the `SavedModel` into Java [here](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/NeuralNetwork).